pflanze/functional-perl/docs/blog/perl-weekly-challenges-113.md

             [\&is_maybe_Node, "right"]
         ] => ("FP::Struct::Show", "FP::Struct::Equal");

-I'm using `FP::Struct` for class constructoin like I do for all of my current functional code—I'm still improving and gaining experience with it and it's too early for me to know whether or how to introduce the features I want into `Moose` or something similar.
+I'm using `FP::Struct` for class construction like I do for all of my current functional code—I'm still improving and gaining experience with it and it's too early for me to know whether or how to introduce the features I want into `Moose` or something similar.
 I like its